 Revising UO’s Teaching Evaluations

 The Office of the Provost and the University Senate have been working together since spring 2017 to revise University of Oregon’s teaching evaluation system.
-Recent research indicates that student ratings may not accurately reflect teaching quality and may be inflected by bias [3456, 9, 10].
+Research indicates that student ratings may not accurately reflect teaching quality and may be inflected by bias [3456, 9, 10].
 A research project at the University of Oregon similarly cast doubt on the reliability of numerical course evaluations [2].

 The Association of American Universities (AAU) and other universities around the globe from University of Colorado, Boulder to University College London, England have argued that it is time for universities’ ideals regarding teaching excellence to align with their policies [178].
 As such, the University of Oregon has developed a holistic new teaching evaluation system that does more than simply replace problematic evaluation instruments.
 The new system provides the path to definedevelopevaluate, and reward teaching excellence.
 The goals of the new system are to ensure teaching evaluation is fair and transparent, is conducted against criteria aligned with the unit’s definition of teaching excellence, and includes input from students, peers and the faculty themselves.